Binary Search Tree in Action (In-order)

 Follow up: If the BST is modified often (i.e., we can do insert and delete operations) and you need to find the kth smallest frequently, how would you optimize?

-Following this approach, we can directly write the code:
+Following this idea, you can write the code like this:

 class Solution {

-// Utilize the in-order traversal property of BST
+// use the in-order traversal property of BST

 traverse(root, k);